 When America entered the 1900s, coal was the energy mainstay for the nation's businesses and industries.
-Coal stayed America's number one energy source until the demand for petroleum products pushed petroleum to the front.
+Coal stayed America's numberone energy source until the demand for petroleum products pushed petroleum to the front.
 Automobiles needed gasoline.
 Trains switched from coal power to diesel fuel.
 Even homes that used to be heated by coal turned to oil or natural gas furnaces instead.

 Coal production reached its low point in 1961.
-Since 1970, coal production has gone up by as much as 48%, but is now up by only 26% overall.
-Today, coal supplies about 14 percent of the nation's total energy needs, mostly for electricity production.
+Since 1970, coal production reached high points during which coal production was up by as much as 48%.
+Today, coal supplies about ten percent of the nation's total energy needs, mostly for electricity production, and has seen an overall decline in recent years due to the increased use of natural gas and renewables.